 - Retrospectives - These occur at the end of each sprint on a project level, or at other milestones for any department or activity at CivicActions.
 It's a forum to talk about what is working, what isn't, and what we can improve.
 It's a safe space to discuss failure without blame and to reflect on successes and celebrate team members too.
 We also use retrospectives for annual reviews.

-- Culture Videos - Captured at the 2016 retreat, we have several videos that feature team members talking about CivicActions.
+- Culture Videos - We have several videos that feature team members talking about CivicActions.
 It's an interesting glimpse into the different values and appreciations from our peers.
 We invest a lot of energy into appreciating each other and creating a company where people are free to be themselves and grow their skills by taking risks and learning from failure.

 Being a gender-diverse team means that not everyone's pronouns are immediately obvious, so it's important to find out.
 Taking the time to learn and use your teammates' personal pronouns correctly will help you communicate respectfully.